saravanan-nichi-in/php-coding-rule/README.md

 # Coding Rule
-Coding rule for Laravel Framework
+Coding rule for PHP & Laravel Framework
 Last updated at 19 Jul 2021

 # Table of Contents